rschristopher/ischristtrue.com/src/doctrines/sin.md

 And the original sin was to turn away from God.

-Thosw who sin, are slaves to sin, which means they lack free will, that is, no ability to actualize one's will.
+Those who sin, are slaves to sin, which means they lack free will, that is, no ability to actualize one's will.